Archana Suseendran

 Archana Suseendran (born 9 June 1994) is an Indian athlete who specializes in the sprint.
 She represented India at the 2019 World Athletics Championships, competing in women's 200 metres.
 She did not advance to compete in the semi-finals.

-She won Gold medal in South Asian Games 2019 in 100 meter women's race with timing of 11.80 second, defeating Amasha De Silva of Sri Lanka.
+She won a gold medal in the South Asian Games 2019 in the 100 metre women's race with a timing of 11.80 second, defeating Amasha De Silva of Sri Lanka.

+She has been banned for 4 years w.e.f.
+22.02.2023 by a notification by National Anti-Doping Disciplinary Panel on 09.06.2023 for banned substance usage.